phaserjs/phaser/README.md

 * TilemapParser now checks for image collections, avoiding crashes.
 These would arise with maps exported from the new release of Tiled (thanks @paul-reilly #1440)
 * Group.replace could still access `newChild.parent` after it was set to `undefined`.
 This unifies the approach (thanks @pnstickney #1410 #1417)
 * P2.postBroadphaserHandler updated to avoid skipping final 2 pairs.
+* The P2 World constructor wouldn't let you use your own config unless you specified both the gravity *and* broadphase.
+Now allows one or both (thanks @englercj #1412)

 For details about changes made in previous versions of Phaser see the full Change Log at https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md